Takkapi/Minux/README.md

 # Minux
-Minux is an operating system made by Takkapi in Linux Ubuntu with a custom desktop environment.
+Minux is an operating system made by Takkapi in Linux Ubuntu with **~~a custom~~** KDE Plasma desktop environment.
 You can download the iso image from [here](https://github.com/Takkapi/Minux/releases)